alan-turing-institute/CleverCSV/README.md

   available:
   [stream_csv](https://clevercsv.readthedocs.io/en/latest/source/clevercsv.html#clevercsv.wrappers.stream_csv)
 * [csv2df](https://clevercsv.readthedocs.io/en/latest/source/clevercsv.html#clevercsv.wrappers.csv2df):
-  detects the dialect and encoding of the file and then uses Pandas to read the CSV into a DataFrame.
+  detects the dialect and encoding of the file and then uses [Pandas](https://pandas.pydata.org/) to read the CSV into a DataFrame.
+Note that this function requires Pandas to be installed.
 * [write_table](https://clevercsv.readthedocs.io/en/latest/source/clevercsv.html#clevercsv.wrappers.write_table):
   write a table (a list of lists) to a file using the RFC-4180 dialect.